 As holiday home insurance specialists we understand the industry and know the insurance needs and demands of letting a holiday property; that’s what comes with using a specialist.
 Please take a minute to read Holiday Homes – Getting your Buildings Insurance Right and give us a call if you have any questions.

-The sum insured is the maximum amount your insurer will be able to pay out if you need to make a claim for loss or damage.
+The buildings sum insured is the maximum amount your insurer will pay out if you make a claim.

-For this reason it’s vital to get it right and ensure it’s sufficient to cover the cost of rebuilding, repairing or even replacing your property should the worst happen.
+For this reason it’s vital to get it right and ensure it’s sufficient.
+It must represent the cost of rebuilding, repairing or even replacing your property should the worst happen.

 If you’re underinsured you bear the risk that you may have to fund a proportion of the cost from your own pocket.
 This can be potentially crippling to your own finances or that of your holiday business.